fir-lang/fir/README.md

 # Goals

-We want Fir to a productive programming language when you need static types, with modern tooling (compiler, language server, documentation generator, formatter, build system, all in one executable), syntax, batteries-included approach to the standard libraries, and an expressive type system.
+We want Fir to be a productive programming language when you need static types, with modern tooling (compiler, language server, documentation generator, formatter, build system, all in one executable), syntax, a batteries-included approach to the standard libraries, and an expressive type system.

 # Current status